Cxemcast 033 – Voin Oruwu

 At the same time one could sense the aesthetics of ambient music in the style of Ben Frost, Tim Hecker and others.
 Is their music close to you?

 Yes, but I can’t say that they affected me in some way.
 I get inspiration from other things.
 My main inspiration is space and parallel universes.
 It is an infinity for imagination.
 My mother had many books, about three thousand of them, and two thirds were science fiction.
 One of the first movies that I remember are "Lex" and "Through the Horizon".
 They influenced me immensely at the time.
 By the way, my mother loves my music very much.

 What will happen to Koloah?

 Koloah stays.
 I continue to work with many artists.
 I do music production and sound design.
 I’ve recently completed several projects as a sound producer.

 They can be described as alternative pop music, but we’ll talk about them later.

-How do you evaluate current local scene?
+How do you evaluate the current local scene?

-How are thing going with Illuminate community?
+How is it going with Illuminate community?

 Now boys are actively trying to find some form that would not be lost among all that is happening in our city.
 In fact, I’d love to talk more about Illuminate.
 We believe that we can turn this into some kind of a platform.